xinmyname/itemized_rs/README.md

 - Piecing together intra-package modules is more difficult than it should be
 - String handling due to &str and String is ... not great
 - Good Lord, &word.into().as_ref() - WTAF?
+- No signature method overrides
+- Tests go in same file as unit under test